nevanscott/uxui0919/_projects/add-a-feature.md

 Requirements
 ------------

-- User flows for the key new tasks the user needs complete
+- User flows for the key new tasks the user needs to complete
 - Show how the feature fits into the app navigation
 - Evaluate your design against heuristics and CRAP principles
 - Digitized screens at high fidelity
-- Create at least one key animation on Principle (you're very welcome to do more!)
 - Provide evidence for key decisions through research and testing